 - Deceptive posts: Did you take a sick day, then go to the beach?
 Probably everyone plays hooky at least once in their life, but do yourself a favor and do not post the evidence online.

 - Off-color, racist, sexist, or inappropriate comments: This is particularly problematic if the comments are about your co-workers or clients.
 But, any very offensive comment could potentially be an issue if it goes viral, and is associated with your company.
 No business wants the bad PR that comes along with an employee's poorly worded or offensive tweet or Facebook post.

 It's a good idea to ask your HR department if they have any social media policy.
 And even if they do not, avoid sharing proprietary details about the company.

 Job searching from work is an issue as well.
 In addition to the ethical issue of job hunting on your employer's dime, using your office computer is problematic if your company has guidelines on computer use on the job.
 Many companies prohibit using work computers for personal business.

-Dan Prywes, an expert in labor and employment law, explains that "Employers are within their rights to limit social networking site access and resume posting and you need to be prepared for the consequences when you post online."
+Dan Prywes, an expert in labor and employment law, says "Employers are within their rights to limit social networking site access and resume posting, and you need to be prepared for the consequences when you post online."

 Employers have the right to check what's on your computer because it's not really yours — it belongs to the company.
-Here's information on when you can get fired for job searching.
+Make sure you understand when you can get fired for job searching.

 How to Be Smart About Social Media

-Rather than setting yourself up for possibly losing your job, take care in what and how you post information online.
+Rather than setting yourself up for possibly losing your job, be careful about what and how you post information online.
 Here's what to think about before you click to post.